 - In the case of under-sensitivity, babies chew on the crib railing more often than normal.
 Or it could be things too than just all cribs.
 They don’t care if it’s toys, furniture, or any other objects they’re playing with.
 A baby is satisfied as long as he/she is chewing something regardless of the hazardous paint the object is made of.

 - On the other hand, babies might show messy, uncontrollable behavior if they’re overly sensitive.
 Even just changing diapers will automatically throw them off.

-WATCH over the SPD signs during your early parenting as well if you don’t want them chewing everything hazardous from cribs.
+WATCH over the SPD signs during your early parenting as well if you don’t want your baby chewing everything hazardous from cribs.

 Your child could be under-sensitive if he/she is…